jonathondilworth/detailed-plutus-lecture-notes/4-Lecture-Four.md

 <hr>

-*Note: I will need to revisit this portion of the lecture notes and potentially brush up on them...*
+*Note: I will need to revisit this portion of the lecture notes and potentially brush up on them...
+But, I think I'm doing OKAY...*

 ### Function: Map & toUpper & toLower, IO String, IO [Char]